AI-Powered Literature Mapping: The Key Features of Connected Papers and Pricing Plans Explained12 min read

 Connected Papers enables sorting by year or citations and quick abstract viewing in list mode.

-By pressing “Prior works” in the upper right, you can display papers that are frequently cited by papers in the graph.
+Selecting “Prior works” in the upper-right corner displays the papers that are most frequently cited by the studies in the graph.

 Connected Papers lists prior works most cited by graph papers, highlighting seminal literature.

-“The things I thought were unknown had already been researched.”
+“The things I thought were still unexplored have already been examined”

 Disadvantages of Connected Papers

-With the Free Plan, you are limited to creating graphs up to 5 times per month.
+With the Free Plan, you are limited to generating no more than five graphs per month.

 Connected Papers Pricing Plans